Turtel216/Xanadu/README.md

 band.printName("Rush"); // Prints 'Rush' to the console
 ```

-But you can also use an intializer method (init):
+You can also use an initializer method (init) to set up class instances, similar to a constructor in other object-oriented languages like Python or Java.

 ```ruby
 overtune Band